 In order to address concerns raised regarding the long-dated nature of the 2019 Performance-Based RSUs and their ability to deliver real retentive value, the Compensation Committee decided to enhance the retentive impact of the awards by incorporating an additional milestone focused on driving nearer term execution of key strategic goals to build shareholder value in the nearer term.
 Accordingly, in March 2021, the Compensation Committee approved an amendment and restatement of all outstanding 2019 Performance-Based RSUs to add a third performance milestone to the two existing performance milestones.
 If the new performance milestone, the PN Chemistry Milestone (as defined below), is achieved prior to either of the Regulatory Approval Milestone or the Commercial Sale Milestone, then 50% of the award will be earned upon public disclosure of the achievement of clinical proof of concept of a molecule containing Wave's PN backbone chemistry modifications (the "PN Chemistry Milestone") and the percentages applicable to the Regulatory Approval Milestone or the Commercial Sale Milestone shall be reduced to 40% and 10%, respectively.
-This modification did not result in any incremental accounting expense, as the grant date fair value of the award on the modification date (similar to the original grant date fair value) remained at \$0 based on the probable outcome of the performance conditions as of the modification date.
+This modification did not result in any incremental expense and the Company did not recognize any expense related to the performance-based RSUs in 2021 as the related milestones were not then-considered probable of achievement.
+On May 4, 2022, 50% of the 2019 Performance-Based RSUs vested upon the achievement of the PN Chemistry Milestone.